-These scraps of information can be found in Hatcher’s and Holland’s publications.
-In fact, we have not been able to locate any published detailed account of the material used in the mounted skeleton earlier than that of McIntosh’s (1981) catalog of the Carnegie dinosaurs.
+Only these scraps of information on the mounted skeleton can be gleaned from Hatcher’s and Holland’s publications.
+In fact, we have not been able to locate any detailed published account of the material used in the mount earlier than that of McIntosh’s (1981) catalog of the Carnegie Museum dinosaur collection.
 McIntosh’s account is understandably terse, given that he was writing notes on hundreds of specimens, so we reproduce the relevant sections in full here:

 Diplodocus carnegii Hatcher, 1901